0xfrankz/Kaas/README.md

 With Rust in its development stack, KAAS also makes the most of high-speed execution and robust security.

 # Features
+- **Privacy**
+KAAS prioritizes data privacy.
+Your credentials and chat data are never sent to our servers.
+They are stored locally and securely on your device.*
+- **Cross-platform**
+KAAS is designed to work across multiple platforms, including Windows, MacOS, and Linux.
+- **Security**
+The core part of KAAS is built using Rust, ensuring high-speed execution and robust security.
+Plus, we delibrately limit the privileges of the client to the minimum necessary.
+You can view the list of permissions required in the `tauri.conf.json` file.
+- **Support for multiple providers**
+  - OpenAI (ChatGPT)
+  - Azure
+  - Anthropic (Claude) (🚧work in progress)
+  - Google (Gemini) (🚧work in progress)
+  - Ollama (🚧work in progress)
+- **Built-in proxy**
+KAAS supports proxy settings.
+You can set up a proxy to bypass your network restrictions.
+- **Prompt templates**
+CoT or COSTAR, your favorite prompt templates are available here.
+You can also create your own.
+- **Dual themes**
+KAAS supports both light and dark themes.
+- **Multilingual**
+KAAS now supports
+  - English
+  - Chinese Simplified
+  - Chinese Traditional (🚧work in progress)
+  - Japanese (🚧work in progress)
+  - French (🚧work in progress)
+  - German (🚧work in progress)

+_*: When you use online models, data is still sent to your model provider's APIs.
+If that bothers you, consider using Ollama's models locally_

 # Installation
+Go to [Release](https://github.com/0xfrankz/kaas/releases) page for latest installers.

 # Built from source
 1. Install Node.js